Young talent, a mixing of original and familiar ideas, and a boatload of symbolism all work to make It Follows a

 Finally, It Follows is filled with symbolism, so much so that it might as well be a bowl filled with everyone’s favorite breakfast cereal, “Oops, all symbolism!”
 Everything from an organist at the movie theatre, to the prevalence of old cars, to the sparse and droning soundtrack that sounds like it was made on an 80s synth pad, to the entire town’s affinity for old black and white movies, the film is loaded with older imagery.
 While I interpreted this to indicate American society’s outdated views on sex and intimacy, but there is a lot of discussion at to that the setting and STDemon represent: everything from the AIDs crisis to sexual assault.
 Maybe, dear reader, just reading what I’ve written so far has put ideas of hidden meanings in your head too!
 I don’t think there is one definitive answer, but it’s sure to be something film nerds will argue about for years to come.

 In my personal life, I know people who regard It Follows as one of the scariest movies they’ve ever seen.
 I don’t think that’s necessarily true for me, but I can see how some people would find this movie terrifying, especially if you’ve had certain life experiences that I have not.
 Regardless of how subjectively “scary” this movie is, I would still rank It Follows among the best horror films of the 2010s.
 It’s an original take on a familiar trope, bolstered by exquisite visuals, and I would easily give this as a recommendation to both horror fans and to film lovers who do not usually watch the genre.

-It Follows will premiere on the Horror Channel on Saturday 22 May at 9pm, as part of Supernatural Week.
-Click here to find out more.
+It Follows premiered on the Horror Channel on Saturday 22 May at 9pm, as part of Supernatural Week.